A door-to-door transit service is expected to hit the streets of East Gainesville in the spring of 2019.

-During that time, she said she met a couple people who rode the bus and were forced to walk extended distances if their bus was late so that they could be at work on time.
+According to posts on lolomove.com, during that time, a couple people who rode the bus and were forced to walk extended distances if their bus was late so that they could be at work on time.

 This program would benefit a lot of people, Row said.